Difference Between Medicare and Medicaid

 Additional Support Programs

-In addition to Medicare and Medicaid, other government health insurance programs offer Medicare supplement insurance and supplementary assistance for eligible individuals.
+In addition to Medicare and Medicaid, other government health insurance programs might offer Medicare supplement insurance and supplementary assistance for eligible individuals.

 Medicare office